Cello Online Additional Skills

 |Turn||Turns are ornaments mainly used in music from the 17th-19th century.
 A turn generally indicates four notes should be played, encircling the notated note such as in the example provided:

 Cello vibrato is similar to vocal vibrato—it is a slight and rapid fluctuation in pitch, and is used to add warmth and expression to music.
-Cellists generally use a combination of their forearm, wrist, hand and finger to produce a vibrato, and their left forearm is typically parallel to the fingerboard while doing so.
+Cellists generally use a combination of their forearm, wrist, hand and finger to produce a vibrato, and their left forearm is typically perpendicular to the fingerboard while doing so.
 Variations in the width and speed of the vibrato can produce a wide range of expression.

 Although cello vibrato does differ from violin and viola vibrato (violinists often use more of their finger and hand than cellists), the following definition of vibrato by a renowned violin pedagogue may still be useful.
 These excerpts come from Ivan Galamian's book Principles of Violin Playing and Teaching, pages 38-40, and explain three types of vibrato: hand, arm, and finger. :